-However, once we include the question of legal ownership, joint ownership or the right of the holder of a depreciating asset, the process can become a bit more complicated.
+However, the process can become a bit more complicated once we include the legal ownership, joint ownership, or the right of the holder of a depreciating asset.

 Furthermore, besides the legal ownership, there are additional factors to consider, such as lease payments, instalment sale agreements, lessee of a depreciating asset and more.
 When you add the deductions for the decline in value of most depreciating assets according to UCA rules (before and after 1 July 2001), the procedure becomes challenging if you’re not a tax agent.

 Hence, each depreciation report is different and depends on individual circumstances.
-Hiring an expert that already has the legal knowledge and the technical experience, as well as abides by tax laws and ATO guidelines, seems like a prudent choice.
+Hiring an expert with the legal knowledge and technical experience, as well as abiding by tax laws and ATO guidelines, seems like a prudent choice.

 Therefore, the next logical step would be to work with a quantity surveyor on your depreciation schedule.
 In fact, our quantity surveyors will examine the depreciation rates for all your assets and determine if you are entitled to a write-off rate, which is prescribed for some other purpose, such as the small business incentive.

 According to the Australian Institute of Quantity Surveyors (AIQS), a quantity surveyor needs to hold a university degree in the field of quantity surveying or construction management.
-Therefore, he/she needs to obtain a Senior Secondary Certificate of Education.
-That makes quantity surveyors uniquely qualified for the assessment of assets and preparation of depreciation schedules.
+Therefore, they need to obtain a Senior Secondary Certificate of Education.
+That makes quantity surveyors uniquely qualified for assessing assets and preparing depreciation schedules.

-Moreover, besides saving you money and providing you with accurate data, a quantity surveyor is more often than not very cost effective.
-The highly methodical and logical approach towards depreciation assets is what makes quantity surveyors a necessity for tax and investment purposes.
+Moreover, besides saving money and providing accurate data, a quantity surveyor is more often than not very cost-effective.
+The highly systematic and logical approach towards depreciation assets makes quantity surveyors necessary for tax and investment purposes.

 In simple terms, a depreciation schedule is a document that contains relevant information about the depreciation you can claim on your rental property against your taxable income.
 Once a quantity surveyor does the schedule, your accountant can request a reduction, according to ATO guidelines.